Nominations for Election to Board of Directors of CASE, 2020-2022 Term

 - 4-Year College Director

-Directors serve a two-year term beginning July 1 the year they are elected and ending June 30 two years later.
+Directors serve a two-year term beginning July 1 through June 30.

-All current members of CSTA are encouraged to participate in the nomination process.
+All current members of CASE are encouraged to participate in the nomination process.

 Only complete nomination packets will be considered.
 Required information and documents:

-- Your experience with CSTA and your teaching and professional experience.
+- Your experience with CASE and your teaching and professional experience.

 - Candidate Statement (used in ballot)